 10. FLAVOURING FOOD.
-Add to stews, soups, oatmeal, granola or even smoothies for a tasty hint of citrus!
+Add to stews, soups, oatmeal, granola or even smoothies (affiliate link!) for a tasty hint of citrus!
 If you’re feeling adventurous, you can even use a grinder or food processor to grind some slices into a powder.
 Add to herbs and spices to make a citrus rub for meats or fish.

 Helen’s top tips

 - Choose bigger slices for dipping into chocolate, making into decorations etc. Use the smaller ones for adding to stews, soups, pot pourri or share plates, or tying to gift tags.

 - Make them on a cold day.
 Your oven will be on for a long time – albeit at a low temperature.
 Kill two birds with one stone and use the occasion to warm up your house as well! 😉